 - Choose your Expected Graduation Term

 - Verify your information and make updates as needed

 Your academic advisement transcript is useful so that you understand your remaining courses and credits needed to graduate.
 If you have any questions, you may contact your Academic Advisor or the Records Office.

 For students with the last name beginning with A – K: contact Terry Riley-Wilcox at email@example.com

-For students with the last name beginning with L – Z: contact Amy Cherry at email@example.com
+For students with the last name beginning with L – Z: contact Amy Avila at firstname.lastname@example.org

 Please verify your Academic Program, Major and Minor, if applicable.
 If the information that our office has is incorrect or outdated, please submit a Change of Curriculum form to the Records Office.
 Before attempting to submit your on-line application, please verify that we have made the appropriate updates to your record.